preemptive/DashO-GameOfLife/README.md

 There are different ways DashO could be set up to handle this project:

-* Obfuscate the library and the application independently.
+* Protect the library and the application independently.
-* Obfuscate both together using a single DashO configuration.
+* Protect both together using a single DashO configuration.
-* Ofuscate both together but with variant-specific DashO configurations.
+* Protect both together but with variant-specific DashO configurations.

 The instructions on the `master` branch demonstrate the last scenario, which provides the strongest protection.